SS Belgenland (1914): 1930 transatlantic season

 By 1930 Belgenland's wireless telegraphy call sign had been changed to GMQJ.
 When Belgenland left New York for Antwerp on 23 August 1930, her passengers included the gangster Legs Diamond, travelling under the false name of John Nolan.
-The NYPD suspected that he might have left the US aboard RMS Olympic or RMS Baltic, but he was not found on either ship when they reached Europe.
+The NYPD suspected that he might have left the U.S. aboard RMS Olympic or RMS Baltic, but he was not found on either ship when they reached Europe.
 The NYPD then sent a wireless telegraph message to Belgenland, which replied that a man answering Diamond's description was among her passengers.

 The NYPD telegraphed the police in Plymouth, Cherbourg and Antwerp, warning them that he was an undesirable character.
 When Belgenland reached Plymouth on 31 August, Scotland Yard officers told Diamond he would not be allowed to land in England.
 He disambarked in Antwerp on 1 September.
 Belgian police expelled him as an undesirable alien to Germany, where police in Aachen arrested him.

 1930–31 World cruise

 Radiotelephone experiment

 When Belgenland left Antwerp for New York on 2 December 1930, AT&T announced that she would test experimental radiotelephone equipment.
-It was intended link the ship with Bell System telephones in the US, Canada, Cuba and Mexico, and via shortwave radio to GPO telephones in the UK.
+It was intended link the ship with Bell System telephones in the U.S., Canada, Cuba and Mexico, and via shortwave radio to GPO telephones in the UK.
 Four AT&T employees travelled on the ship to operate the equipment.

 On 18 December AT&T connected Belgenland's radio telephone to New York, whence the call was routed by landline to Buenos Aires.
 The voice communication over a distance of 6,500 miles was reported to be "unusually clear".

 In February Belgenland was off the coast of China between Shanghai and Hong Kong when AT&T connected her radiotelephone to London, more than 7,000 miles away.
 On 2 April she was in the Red Sea when AT&T successfully connected her radiotelephone to New York, about 6,000 miles away.
 Another call was connected between the ship and a telephone customer in Piedmont, California, a distance of about 9,000 miles, but AT&T did not state whether this was by radio all the way to California.

 The longest radiotelephone connection made on Belgenland's voyage was between Colombo and Australia via Imperial Wireless Chain stations in England, a distance of about 18,000 miles.
 Signals were received at Rugby Radio Station in Warwickshire, and transmitted from Baldock in Hertfordshire.
 During the cruise a total of 200 radiotelephone calls were made between the ship and telephone customers all around the World.